SO(10): a Case for Hadron Colliders: Theory

 Clearly, the latter contribution is necessarily smaller since $\Lambda$ must lie below the Planck scale.
 It has been argued convincingly that $\Lambda \lesssim M_{\rm Pl} / \sqrt {N}$~\cite{Dvali:2007hz,Dvali:2007wp}, where $N$ is the number of degrees of freedom of the theory in question, at least of order $10^2$, strengthening the case for a higher dimensional source for RH neutrino mass.

 Using then \eqref{nuReffect} and \eqref{thirddirac}, one gets for the neutrino mass from the seesaw mechanism

 where we normalize the scales in question by the most suitable choice, see the Table below.
-Recall that $m_{\rm t} \simeq 100 {\rm GeV}$ at ${\rm GUT}$, see e.g. Table 3 in~\cite{Babu:2016bmy}.
-We use here the direct upper limit on neutrino mass $m_\nu \lesssim {\rm eV}$ from the KATRIN experiment~\cite{Aker:2022ijt}.
+Eq.~\eqref{nueffect} is valid at $M_{\rm GUT}$.
+The running of $m_\nu$ to high energies\footnote{We thank the Referee for reminding us of this correction.} \cite{Ray:2010rz} approximately doubles its value.
+Notice that $m_{\rm t} \simeq 100 {\rm GeV}$ at $M_{\rm GUT}$, see e.g. Table 3 in~\cite{Babu:2016bmy}.

+Combining this with the direct upper limit on neutrino mass from KATRIN experiment~\cite{Aker:2022ijt} $m_\nu < 0.8 {\rm eV}$ leads to $M_{\rm I}\gtrsim 4\times 10^{14}\rm GeV$, where we allow a relative uncertainty of a factor $2$ in \eqref{nuReffect}.
 There is also an indirect GERDA limit $m_\nu \lesssim 0.2\, {\rm eV}$~\cite{GERDA:2020xhi} from neutrinoless double beta decay, relevant for Majorana neutrinos, but due to the possible mixing angles suppression less relevant.
-We will stick here to $m_\nu \lesssim 1 {\rm eV}$ - lowering it only strengthens our results.
+We will stick here to $m_\nu < 0.8 {\rm eV}$ - lowering it only strengthens our results.

 The smallness of neutrino mass sends a clear message: the intermediate scale in this $SO(10)$ theory must be huge, close to the GUT scale.
 We are thus in a situation very similar to the minimal $SU(5)$ theory - and the learned reader~\cite{Bajc:2006ia} can guess that there ought to be some light states at today's energies in order for the model to unify.